LucasParsy/Pluriphony/README.md

 ## License

 Released under the [GNU GPL v3](LICENSE).
+The bot icon headphones are from SVG Repo, under [CC BY 4.0](LICENSE)

-*Pluriphony is inspired by another project I am working on: <a href="https://polyvox.fr/">Polyvox</a>, a complete platform for audiovisual debate, with a built-in moderation ensuring equal speaking time for everyone.
+*Pluriphony is inspired by another project I am working on: Polyvox, a complete platform for audiovisual debate, with a built-in moderation ensuring equal speaking time for everyone.
-Go check it out!*
+More news about it soon!*